avanzu/AdminThemeBundle/README.md

 #### Version `>= 2.0`
 ___This version is not fully backwards compatible regarding the templates and assets.___

-does no longer rely on any external build tools or package managers (except composer of course).
+- does no longer rely on any external build tools or package managers (except composer of course).
 In consequence, there are no pre packaged scripts/styles or asset groups available.
 If you want to use script and/or stylesheet packing, you will most likely already have the tools of your choice in place and are now able to use them as fits best for your needs.
+- Introduces route name [aliases][2] for url generation inside the components.

 #### Version `>= 1.3`
-comes with pre packaged asset files located under `Resources/public/static/[prod|dev]`.
+- comes with pre packaged asset files located under `Resources/public/static/[prod|dev]`.
 So, there is no longer a strict requirement for bower and/or assetic.
 The assetic groups hovever, are still there and should work as usual.